ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 For example: if the correct SSN is 123456789, a miswriting might look like 123416789.
 Please confirm that the new digit is an actual error.

+Limitations:

-Limitation: this might lead to illogical data, especially for age and dates (e.g., a person who's birthday is 12/87/2000).
+- This might lead to illogical data, especially for age and dates (e.g., a person who's birthday is 12/87/2000).
 It is more likely that someone lists an incorrect but still possible birthday/age.
 However, since the main goal is noise for PRL, we think this is still acceptable.

-**Miswriting - Addresses**

-Street number - numeric (need some guards here)
-Street name - same as names

-Limitation: we use street name as a string
-Look at working paper here for details
-Carra 01 - best docs on how PVS works
-Might split into directional, name, and st/pl/etc

-Unit - numeric
-PO Box - numeric
-City - same as names
-State - Incorrect select
-Zip - numeric

 **Copy from within Household**

-Swaps within household is meant to account for recording correct data to the incorrect individual.
-Examples might be a parent switching their children's birthdays on a survey.

-However, since not all simulants have others in their households and since swaps will create 2 incorrect records, sampling is more complex for this noise type.

-##Zeb thinks this is hard and we should quit
-Probability that you copy from someone else

-Say whos eligible - more than 1 person household
-Pick people
-Copy from a friend
+To allow for confusion between household members, noise will be included to copy data for another person in the household.

+To do this, first determine who is eligible for copying.
+This is essentially simulants with at least one other person in their household.
+Note that GQ is not eligible for this type of noise.

+From the eligble simulants, select the sample to have noise added.
+For those individuals, copy the relevant piece of data from another person in the household.

+Limitations:

+- This oversimplifies some swapping of ages or birthdays between family members.
+However, it allows up better control over the percent of simulants to receive incorrect information and will likely pose a similar PRL challenege.

 **Month and Day Swap**